-Guidance under regulation 13 of the Health Protection (Coronavirus Restrictions) (No.2) (Wales) Regulations 2020.
+Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

-- take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained on particular premises;
+- take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained on or while waiting to enter their premises;

 - ensure that other reasonable measures are taken to minimise risk of exposure to the virus, in particular by limiting close face to face interaction and by improving hygiene; and

 - provide information to those entering or working at the premises about how to minimise risk.